dwarfhq/laravel-yaml/README.md

 $ composer require dugajean/laravel-yaml
 ```

-Now you should proceed with registereing the service provider, like so:
+Now you should proceed with registering the service provider, like so:

 ```php
 // config/app.php